CommonGarden/Grow-IoT/README.md

 [General Feedback](http://forum.commongarden.org/c/feedback)

-## An Extensible, document-based, completely open source IoT Stack
+## An Extensible, completely open source IoT [Pub/Sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) Stack
 Together with [grow.js](https://github.com/CommonGarden/grow.js), Grow-IoT is a full javascript based IoT stack with a simple API and basic user interface.
-Use it to run your own home network in the cloud, or as the basis for your own IoT app.
+Use it to run *your own* home network in the cloud, or as the basis for your own IoT app.

-After the initial alpha launch, we hope to begin working on problems such as improving the usability and security for configuring devices, splitting up the code base into more useful modules, and contributing useful feedback / code back to [W3C Internet of Things interest group](https://github.com/w3c/web-of-things-framework).
+After the initial alpha launch, we hope to begin working on problems such as improving the usability and security for configuring devices, creating control systems, splitting up the code base into more useful modules, and contributing useful feedback / code back to [W3C Internet of Things interest group](https://github.com/w3c/web-of-things-framework).

 # Getting Started with Grow-IoT (OSX and Linux)